5G & Proptech: Enhancing Your Smart Building With 5G

 A 5G network is a new type of cellular network that’s more powerful than its predecessors.
 ‘5G’ stands for fifth-generation, and 5G networks are the result of decades of innovation and new inventions.

-Up until recently, much of the world depended on 3G and 4G cellular networks to perform internet-based tasks like loading websites, downloading movies, and sending information.
-While these networks worked well in their time, today’s hyper-connected world requires much more bandwidth than these past-generation networks can provide.
+Until recently, much of the world relied on 3G and 4G cellular networks to perform internet-based tasks such as loading websites, downloading movies, and sending information.
+While these networks worked well in their time, today’s hyper-connected world requires much more bandwidth than they can provide.
 So, telecommunications providers agreed to create a new network with increased capabilities.

 How does 5G work?

 5G is more powerful than other cellular networks because it uses higher spectrum radio frequencies.
-By using higher spectrum frequencies, 5G reduces lag and reaches download speeds that are 100 times faster than its predecessors.
+By using higher frequencies, 5G reduces lag and delivers download speeds 100 times faster than its predecessors.

 All cellular networks use radio frequencies to transmit information.
-The technology we need to use higher radio frequencies used to be expensive and out of reach.
+The technology we needed to use higher radio frequencies was expensive and out of reach.
 But innovations in cell tower technology have made accessing these higher frequencies cheaper and more convenient.

 There are different types of 5G that all work together depending on the location of a user’s device.
 The highest frequencies are very powerful but don’t travel very far.
-The low frequencies — while still more powerful than predecessors like 4G — don’t offer all the power of a high-range 5G connection.
+The low frequencies — while still more powerful than predecessors like 4G — don’t deliver the full power of a high-band 5G connection.
 However, low-frequency spectrums can cover a larger area and pass through walls.
 So, different types of 5G work together to offer users all the reliability of a wired connection.

 Watch how ButterflyMX works: